dwyl/javascript-todo-list-tutorial/README.md

 ```
 see: https://repl.it/FIpV

-Pure functions doe not mutate a "global" state and predictable and thus easy to test.
+To conclude: Pure functions doe not mutate a "global" state
+and are thus predictable and thus easy to test;
+we _always_ use "Pure" functions in Apps built with the Elm Architecture.
+The moment you use "_impure_" functions you forfeit reliability.

 <br /> <br />

 ## Futher/Background Reading

++ The Elm Architecture Simple, yet powerful – An overview by example: https://dennisreimann.de/articles/elm-architecture-overview.html
+(_written in Elm so not much use for people who only know JS,
+  but a good post for further reading!_)
 + What does it mean when something is "_easy to **reason about**_"?
 http://stackoverflow.com/questions/18666821/what-does-the-term-reason-about-mean-in-computer-science
 + Elm Architecture with JQuery by @steos:
 https://medium.com/javascript-inside/elm-architecture-with-jquery-152cb98a62f
+(_written in JQuery and no Tests so
+  not great for teaching beginners good habits, but still a v. good post!_)
 + Pure functions: https://en.wikipedia.org/wiki/Pure_function
 + Higher Order Functions in JavaScript:
 http://eloquentjavascript.net/05_higher_order.html